hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 This repository extends the [FruitVision-AI-Powered-Fruit-Counting-Classification-with-Docker-Containerization-and-Terraform](https://github.com/hibadaoud/FruitVision-AI-Powered-Fruit-Counting-Classification-with-Docker-Containerization-and-Terraform) project, automating and optimizing the **development** and **deployment** processes as mentionned in the future considerations.
 It creates a **Gitlab CI/CD pipeline** with **development**, **staging** and **production** **environments** and **tests**.

-focuses on streamlining the following tasks:

-- **Code Testing**: Ensuring the stability and quality of the code.
-- **Containerization**: Automating the build, test, and push of Docker images.
-- **Environment Deployment**: Managing deployments to multiple environments (Development, Staging, Production) using **Kubernetes**.
-- **Post-Deployment Updates**: Updating external configurations such as Firebase Remote Config.

-This pipeline enhances the **FruitVision project** by automating complex workflows, improving reliability, and reducing deployment time.
+This pipeline enhances the original project by automating complex workflows, improving reliability, and reducing deployment time.

 ## 🔑 **Key Objectives**